Who must file

 The fiduciary of a nonresident estate or trust must file a return if the estate or trust had income or gain from Virginia sources and was required to file a federal fiduciary income tax return.

 Calendar year filers must file Form 770 no later than May 1.
 Fiscal year returns are due no later than the 15th day of the 4th month following the close of your taxable year.

 If the due date falls on a Saturday, Sunday, or holiday, you have until the next business day to file with no penalty.

 How to file

 An estate or trust must make installment payments of estimated income tax if its Virginia income tax can reasonably be expected to be $150 or more for the taxable year.
-In the case of an estate only, payment of estimated income tax is not required unless the last day of the taxable year is more than 2 years after the date of the decedent's death.
+Estates are not required to make estimated tax payments until the first taxable year that ends 1 year or more after the decedent’s date of death.

 Estimated tax payment options

 If filing on paper, use Form 770ES to make estimated payments.